FCC’s Quality Standards for Captioning Video Programming

 Here, the FCC states, “In order for a program’s captions to be complete, captions must run from the beginning to the end of the program, to the fullest extent possible.”
 Many people have complained that captions drop off in the middle or before the end of programming, despite efforts on the part of the Commission to minimize this issue.
 Now, any program that does not include captions up to its conclusion will be in violation of these standards.

-The new guidelines go on to require that captions not run off the edge of the screen and that the text be sized appropriately for legibility.
+The new guidelines go on to require that captions not run off the edge of the screen and that the text is sized appropriately for legibility.

 How Accurate Is Accurate?

 Most vendors that provide pre-recorded programming (when a program is produced in advance and then captioned before airing) propose caption accuracy rates that are almost perfect.
 At 3Play Media, our average measured accuracy is 99.6%, and we guarantee over 99%, even in cases of poor audio quality, multiple speakers, difficult content, and accents.

 The FCC’s standards do allow some leniency for captioning live programming: “Although we recognize the need for a slight delay in the delivery of captions for live programming, the delay in the presentation of live captions should be kept to a minimum, consistent with an accurate presentation of what is being said and the overall goal of ensuring that captions enable viewers to follow the program.”

 It is important to note that even before these new standards, it was possible for live programming to be captioned at a high rate of accuracy.
 For instance, the U.S. House of Representatives provides real-time verbatim closed-captioning of televised proceedings.
 Their requirements?
 The contractor should provide 98.6% accuracy of verbatim captioning.

 The new FCC quality rules should compel live programming to be captioned universally at this high of an accuracy rate.